Patrick McNair-Wilson

 Sir Patrick Michael Ernest David McNair-Wilson (born 28 May 1929) is a British former Conservative Member of Parliament and consultant.

 Early life and career

 McNair-Wilson is the son of Dr Robert McNair-Wilson.
 He was educated at Eton College and was commissioned in the Coldstream Guards from 1947 to 1952, serving in Palestine and North Africa.
 From 1951 to 1953, he was an executive at the French Shipping Company.

 He joined the staff of Conservative Central Office in 1954, working for them until 1958.
 He became a director of the London Municipal Society in 1961, remaining in the role until 1963.
 In the same period, he was editor of The Londoner.
 He was also a broadcaster.

 McNair-Wilson was the member of parliament for Lewisham West from 1964 until he lost the seat to Labour in 1966.
 He then won the 1968 by-election in the New Forest constituency, representing this safe Conservative seat until his retirement in 1997.

 Honours

-In 1989, McNair-Wilson was awarded a knighthood.
+McNair-Wilson was awarded a knighthood in the 1989 Birthday Honours for political service.